Henkinson History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Henkinson Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Henkinson family to Ireland
+Migration of the Henkinson family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Henkinson, or a variant listed above to cross the Atlantic and come to North America were : George Hankin, who sailed to Virginia in 1640; Richard Hankins also to Virginia in 1652; George Hankinson to Philadelphia, Pa. in 1845 and John Hanken to Philadelphia in 1856..